-As of the date of this Circular, the maximum aggregate number of common shares which may be issued under the Incentive Plans was 13,626,794 of which 4,303,500 stock options and 2,228,933 share units were outstanding (representing approximately 4.8% of the issued and outstanding common shares), and 7,094,361 common shares were available for issuance (representing approximately 5.2% of the issued and outstanding common shares).
-As at December 31, 2019, 13,521,696 common shares were available for the grant of stock options or share units to directors, officers, employees and service providers in connection with the Incentive Plans.
+As of the date of this Circular, the maximum aggregate number of common shares which may be issued under the Incentive Plans was 18,109,083 of which 2,575,834 stock options and 2,700,746 share units were outstanding (representing approximately 2.9% of the issued and outstanding common shares), and 12,832,503 common shares were available for issuance (representing approximately 7.1% of the issued and outstanding common shares).
+As of December 31, 2021, 13,790,284 common shares were available for the grant of stock options or share units to directors, officers, employees and service providers in connection with the Incentive Plans.

-The following table provides details of the burn rate under the Stock Option Plan and Share Unit Plan for the year ended December 31, 2019, the year ended December 31, 2018, and the seven-month financial year ended December 31, 2017:
+The following table provides details of the burn rate under the Stock Option Plan and Share Unit Plan for the year ended December 31, 2021, 2020 and 2019: